RafaelGSS/blog/priv/posts/performance-methodologies.md

 Each part of the architecture (or software) needs individual monitoring that helps us go back in time and answer some of these questions:

 - When did the software start performing worse?
-- During what timing window are we seeing most access/traffic?
+- During what timeframe are we seeing most activity?
 - How our devices are working on a specific date?
 Like I/O latency, DNS resolution

 These questions will help to choose the right performance methodology to apply.